Dreki-Santi/run-buddy/README.md

 # run-buddy
-Beginning project for UofA coding bootcamp
+First project for UofA coding bootcamp

 ## Purpose
 A website that offers fitness training services.